massalabs/massa-docs/technical-doc/storage-costs.rst

 Now you want to delete this entry on your datastore you will be refunded of the storage costs (0.02 Massa).

-In case you are interacting with a SC that will store the data on his datastore then the SC will pay for the storage costs not you as a TX sender (but he can use the coins you pass to the call to pay).

 Notes
 -----

 In case of refund of the storage costs, after realeasing space, the address reimbursed is the one that calls the ABI, possibly different from the one that paid for this storage.

+In the case of a `CallSC` operation, the storage costs are paid by the SC.

 If you are a SC developer and you want your users to pay for the storage costs of your smart contract you can use the coins that are passed by the `coins` parameter of CallSC.
+You can also save their address in your datastore in order to refund them later.